Here is the ultimate one-page list of careers in medicine and health care.

 33. Mental Health Nurse

-To be a Mental Health Nurse (MHN), you’ll need to be an Enrolled Nurse or a Registered Nurse.
+To be a Mental Health Nurse (MHN), you first need to be an Enrolled Nurse or a Registered Nurse.
 If you’re still a student in a nursing program, you could ask to do a placement in a Mental Health Nursing setting.
 If you’re already a nurse, look for MHN employment, get some experience, and then complete studies for specialisation.
+The standard qualification to be recognised as an MHN is a Graduate Diploma of Mental Health Nursing.
 Mental Health Nurses can be found in several different workplaces, such as forensic settings, hospitals, and community aged care.
-Registered Mental Health Nurses enjoy an excellent salary.
+Registered MHNs enjoy an excellent salary.

 Job examples: clinical nurse (mental health worker), community mental health nurse (CAT), mental health nurse.